leandrocandido/reservation-test/AppendixII.md

 This endpoint allows to make a reservation into the system providing, among other parameters, the keys received with the previous call.

+Note: The flight keys from GET and POST should match.

 ## Request contract in JSON format

 ```json